-Tax cuts for the wealthy limit New Mexico’s ability to plan for its future
+The capital gains deduction limits New Mexico’s ability to plan for its future

-Download this fact sheet (updated Jan.
+Download the 2020 fact sheet (updated Jan.
 2020; 2 pages; pdf)

-- This revenue can more effectively be invested in proven job creators such as a cradle-to-career education system that produces a highly qualified workforce.
+- Repealing the capital gains tax deduction will create a fairer tax system while generating sustainable revenue that can be invested in proven job creators such as a cradle-to-career education system that produces a highly qualified workforce.

 Who gets this tax break?

-- 88% of the value of the capital gains deduction goes to just 13% of New Mexicans – those who earn more than $100,000.
+- 87% of the value of the capital gains deduction goes to just 14% of New Mexicans – those who earn more than $100,000.

 The Bottom Line